Housing at Georgetown University: Village C

 Village C opened in 1986 and has an East and West wing.
 The West wing is split into an X and Y wing.
 Every room in Village C has its own bathroom.
-Village C is primarily a sophomore dorm, but freshmen are sometimes placed there as well when there is no room in the designated freshmen dorms.
+Village C is primarily a sophomore dorm, but first-years are sometimes placed there as well when there is no room in the designated first-year dorms.

 University townhouses

 While most townhouses inhabited by Georgetown students are not university-owned, a handful of them are.
 Many university-owned townhouses, such as "Brown House" on N Street, have become popular locations for social events.

+Graduate housing

+Beginning with the Fall 2022 semester, Georgetown opens a Graduate Housing complex at 55 H St., which is 30 minute from the main campus via the Georgetown University Transportation Shuttle (GUTS).

 Law school housing

 Gewirz Student Center

 The Gewirz Student Center is a furnished apartment-style housing complex open to all law students primarily lived in by first-year and LLM law students, housing approximately 300 people.
 It has eight floor plans for rooms, lounge areas, a mock trial room, a health center, a ballroom, and is a short, indoor walk to the Law Center's gym facilities, Subway, one classroom and office building, and Hotung Library.